 Kiva is an international non-profit with a mission to expand financial access to help underserved communities thrive.
 They do this by crowdfunding loans and unlocking capital so students can pay for tuition, women can start businesses, farmers are able to invest in equipment, and families can afford needed emergency care.

 Second Harvest Heartland believes no one should ever go hungry.
 They are helping hungry neighbors find their next meal so they can thrive at work, in the classroom and in their communities.

-Bridge for Youth
+BRIDGE for Youth with Disabilities